temando/dev-standards/Testing.md

 2. [Jest](#jest)
 ---

-## TDD
+## Test Driven Development

-Test driven development

 #### `1.1` Integration Tests

 - ✘ Using tools like **Postman**
-- ✓ Within source code, like regular tests
+- ✓ Writing tests in code

-In order to practice TDD, integration tests should exist within source code.
+Integration tests should exist within source code.
 - Code can be debugged with a debugger
 - Tests can be more intelligent, making use of full node environment